-The Republic expects that delivery of the bonds will be made to investors on or a bout February 3, 2023, which will be the third business day following the date of this offering memorandum (such settlement being referred to as "T+3").
+The Republic expects that delivery of the bonds will be made to investors on or about September 15, 2023, which will be the third business day following the date of this offering memorandum (such settlement being referred to as "T+3").
 Under Rule 15c6-1 under the U.S. Securities Exchange Act of 1934, as amended, trades in the secondary market are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade bonds prior to the delivery of the bonds hereunder may be required, by virtue of the fact that the bonds initially settle in T+3, to specify an alternate settlement a rangement at the time of any such trade to prevent a failed settlement.
-Purchasers of the bonds who wish to trade the bonds prior to their date of delivery hereunder should consult their a dvisors.
+Accordingly, purchasers who wish to trade bonds prior to the delivery of the bonds hereunder may be required, by virtue of the fact that the bonds initially settle in T+3, to specify an alternate settlement arrangement at the time of any such trade to prevent a failed settlement.
+Purchasers of the bonds who wish to trade the bonds prior to their date of delivery hereunder should consult their advisors.